Cairi-S/Welcome-Foolish-Mortals/README.md

 Players requirements:

 - A game that is fun and exciting to play.
-  - With the game increasing in speed rather than the user haveing a set number of turns to complete the user is kept on their toes and in jeapordy as the difficulty increases over time.
+  - With the game increasing in speed rather than the user having a set number of turns to complete the user is kept on their toes and in jeapordy as the difficulty increases over time.
 - Easy to use controls on all devices.
   - The buttons which help navigate around the website clearly show their use whilst the game buttons (teal, white, purple and grey) are large for frantic gameplay.
 - Have clear rules for the game for those that need them.